theft

 What about theft?
 Losing your bike or some essential component would end your trip.

-In civilisation leave your bike in a public place, visible to everyone.
-Outside the supermarket, post office, etc where any interference can be seen.
+In civilisation, leave your bike in a public place where it’s visible to everyone.
+Outside the supermarket, post office, etc, where any interference can be seen.
 Where people are wandering around.

 Opportunistic grabbing something is much more likely than losing the whole bike.
 Kids just mucking around being kids is the bigger issue.
 Reducing the possibility of snatching components like your bike computer or pump is a good idea, ie, hide those.
 Take your most important things in your handlebar bag.